-Falling from height is one of the major causes of workplace fatalities each year and with absolutely no need to use a ladder, cherry picker or scaffolding, Aerial Media Scotland eliminates any risks to health and safety when working at height.
+Falling from height is one of the major causes of workplace fatalities each year.
+Absolutely no need to use a ladder, cherry picker or scaffolding, Aerial Media Scotland eliminates risks to health and safety when working at height.

-Roofs can be highly dangerous and it’s normal practice to carry out risk assessments prior to any inspection.
+Roofs can be highly dangerous.
 However, Aerial Media Scotland has no requirement to set up any heavy equipment, work at heights or set foot on your roof, so there’s not need for risk to staff.
 We’ll be safely on the ground with the ability to view the images in real time.

-Aerial Media Scotland have all the specialised equipment to hand and due to the significantly reduced time to set up, the costs are greatly reduced, which allows you to allocate your budget to the most important thing, which is to get those essential roof repairs completed.
+Aerial Media Scotland have all the specialised equipment to hand and due to the significantly reduced time to set up, the costs are greatly reduced.
+This allows you to allocate your budget to the most important thing, which is to get those essential roof repairs completed.

 “We suffered storm damage to our church building and needed access quickly and at low cost to see the extent of the damage to allow an assessment to be made without the need to erect expensive scaffolding.
 With the Drone service by Aerial Media Scotland, we were able to quickly assess the damage to allow the roofing company to provide a quote to proceed with an insurance claim.”